13 Best Budget-Friendly Hiroshima Cultural Experiences and Free Festivals (2026 Guide)

 Inside the castle walls, you can find the ruins of the former military headquarters from the war era.
 These historic markers provide a sobering look at the city's past while remaining free to the public.
 Taking photos of the beautiful five-story keep from the outside costs nothing and offers great memories.

-If you choose to enter the main keep, the fee is very affordable for students and adults alike.
+If you choose to enter the main keep, the fee is 370 Yen for adults and very affordable for students.
 However, many visitors find that simply walking the perimeter provides a satisfying cultural experience.
-The castle grounds are especially beautiful during the cherry blossom season in early April.
+The castle grounds are especially beautiful during the cherry blossom season in late March and early April, when locals gather for free hanami picnics under the trees.

 Relax at the Hijiyama Park